veos-sxarr-NEC/libsysve/doc/VEAIO.md

 # yum install libsysve-devel
 ~~~

-@note If you are using musl-libc as C library, please install libsysve-musl-devel instead of libsysve-devel.

 If you execute a program using VE AIO only, no extra packages are required.

 ## APIs of VE AIO